-Interior with Ida in a White Chair[caption id="attachment_2119" align="aligncenter" width="620"] Vilhelm Hammershoi, Interior with Ida in a White Chair, 1900, private collection[/caption] Hammrshøi created the series of paintings made from this viewpoint in the apartment but this painting seem to be the most poetic of them all.
-Hammershøi's captures a sense of timelessness and introspective solitude.
-As Hanne Finsen and Inge Vibeke Raashou-Nielsen wrote, in his interior landscapes, 'light is the principal subject...and that light is the meagre Danish winter light, the light of grey weather quite without colour, warmth, or gaiety, albeit so rich in nuance...There is a light that pours in over the canvas and defines the space...The light is usually indirect for, of course, Hammershøi also knows that indirect light is often the most beautiful...'
-(Hanne Finsen and Inge Vibeke Raaschou-Nielsen, Vilhelm Hammershøi, En Retrospektiv udstilling, Copenhagen, 1981, p.
-16).
+Light is the principal subject…and that light is the meagre Danish winter light, the light of grey weather quite without color, warmth, or gaiety, albeit so rich in nuance…There is a light that pours in over the canvas and defines the space…The light is usually indirect for, of course, Hammershøi also knows that indirect light is often the most beautiful…

-Interior with Young Woman from Behind[caption id="attachment_2118" align="aligncenter" width="620"] Vilhelm Hammershøi, Interior with Young Woman Seen from the Back, c.
-1903–04, Randers Museum of Art.[/caption] There is a hypothesis saying Ida is often depicted facing away, since in the portraits in which she is facing the viewer, her face reveals “a troubled soul"; and maybe Hammershøi painted her in the structured, minimalist interiors as a response to an emotionally fraught domestic life.
-We can’t be sure if that was the motivation of Hammershøi, but for sure we know that for the decade that he resided in the apartment at Strandgade 30 he painted more than sixty canvases depicting the rooms of the dwelling, often including Ida.
+There is a hypothesis that Ida is often depicted facing away because, in the portraits in which she is facing the viewer, her face reveals “a troubled soul”.
+Perhaps Hammershøi painted her in the structured, minimalist interiors as a response to an emotionally fraught domestic life.
+We can’t be sure if that was Hammershøi’s motivation, but we do know that for the decade that he resided in the apartment on Strandgade 30 he painted more than 60 canvases depicting the rooms of the dwelling, often including Ida.

-Interior of Courtyard, Strandgade 30[caption id="attachment_2116" align="aligncenter" width="620"] Vilhelm Hammershoi, Interior Of Courtyard Strandgade 30, 1899, The Toledo Museum of Art[/caption] "What makes me choose a motif is as much the lines in it, what I would call the architectural stance in the picture.
-And then the light, of course.
-It is naturally also very important, but the lines are almost what I am most taken by." wrote Vilhelm Hammershøi in 1907.
-Here he renders the building’s interior courtyard, with strong illumination focused on an open window.
-Three doorways at lower right, each obscured, lead, respectively, to the street, to a staircase, and to the cellar.
+Here he renders the building’s interior courtyard with strong illumination focused on an open window.
+Three doorways at the lower right, each obscured, respectively lead to the street, to a staircase, and to the cellar.
 The eccentric and irregular geometries created by walls and windows, overhangs and thresholds, in conjunction with the essentially monochromatic gray palette punctuated by restrained mauve, endow the composition with a distinctly disturbing quality.
-The opened window and doorways suggest human presence, but the overall effect is one of profound absence.
+The open window and doorways suggest human presence, but the overall effect is one of profound absence.